 May be repeated each semester for credit.
 Includes concerts on and off campus.
 Repertoire includes music from the Renaissance through the 20th century.
-(143, Fall only; 144, Spring only)

-151-152 Belhaven Chorale (1-1).
+EB1-EB5 Belhaven Chorale (1).
 Open to advanced singers by audition.

 May be repeated each semester for credit.
 Includes concerts on and off campus.
 Repertoire includes music from the Renaissance through the 20th century.
-(151, Fall only; 152, Spring only)

-- 160-161 Guitar Ensemble (1-1).
+- E61-E65 Guitar Ensemble (1).
 Open by audition to students enrolled in guitar lessons.
 Classical and Jazz Guitar Ensembles are available.
-May be repeated each semester for credit.
-(160, Fall only; 161, Spring only) - 173-174 Symphony Orchestra (1-1).
+May be repeated each semester for credit. - E41-E45 Symphony Orchestra (1).
 Open by audition to string, wind and percussion instrumentalists.
 Both symphonic and string orchestra will be included each semester.
 May be repeated each semester for credit.
-(173, Fall only; 174, Spring only)

-175 Marching Band (1-0)
+E01-E05 Marching Band (1)